tythorsen/planning-poker/README.md

 A free, online agile estimation tool for distributed or colocated project teams.

+## Logging Issues

+Please feel free to use the project's [issues page][issues] to log bugs, ask questions, or request new features.

+We are also happy to announce that we've been granted an open source license for JIRA.
+If you are planning on contributing, please make sure you have an Atlassian Cloud account as we will be using our [JIRA][jira] instance for all project tracking functions.

+![Atlassian Logo][atlassian]

 ## Installing Locally

 #### Installing all project code and dependencies